IPUdk/git-archiver/README.md

 This is a collection of simple scripts to export and archive projects in various version control systems.

+> Portable binaries are available on the [releases page](https://github.com/IPUdk/git-archiver/releases)

 ## GitHub

 The GitHub archiving script (`github_archiver.py`) is a Python script that uses the GitHub API to export and archive all projects in an *organization*.